have less than

 Once restored, the Victoria Hotel is set to become a symbol of strength and new beginnings for Roebourne, the oldest town in the North West which celebrated its 150th anniversary in 2016.
 The fully restored Victoria Hotel will incorporate commercial office space, a visitor information centre, an eatery and a multi-purpose function space.
 The facility will act as a catalyst for business growth in Roebourne, creating new employment and training opportunities.
 Visit the project website for more information.

-The East Pilbara Co-Working and Innovation Centre (EPIC) will set a new approach to economic and business development in Port Hedland through innovation and co-working.
-Once complete, EPIC will provide a unique collaborative working space to support the development of existing and prospective new businesses.
-Managed by the Port Hedland Chamber of Commerce, EPIC will increase the productive capacity of the region by facilitating support to local small businesses through professional development and networking.
+The WEB Business Hub will set a new approach to economic and business development in Port Hedland through innovation and co-working.
+Once complete, the WEB will provide a unique collaborative working space to support the development of existing and prospective new businesses.
+Managed by the Port Hedland Chamber of Commerce, the WEB will increase the productive capacity of the region by facilitating support to local small businesses through professional development and networking.

 Karratha Business Enterprise Hub